factopolis/factopolis/content/_index.md

 ## Want to Help?

-If you're interested in helping improve LieDB, take a look at the [Contributing](/contributing/) page.
+If you're interested in helping improve Factopolis, take a look at the [Contributing](/contributing/) page.